dfalster/baad/README.md

 Then open R and set the downloaded folder as your working directory.
 Then,

 ```
-# ask maker to install any missing packages
+# ask remake to install any missing packages
 remake::install_missing_packages()

 # build the dataset